Applications to the DigiK

 Further Obligations

-• Submitting a final content and financial report no later than 3 months after the end of the project.
+- submitting a content and financial final report no later than 3 months after the end of the project.

 Evaluation